In Reality: A New Worldview Just for You

 What about eating organic food?
 There is no measurable benefit to eating organic other than it costs more and makes money for organic producers.
 The Stanford study is the gold standard here, but it has been challenged.
 Meta-analyses (2012) show no health benefit to an organic diet.
 Organic food is almost certainly better for the environment, but whenever I say “almost certainly” I am usually wrong, so I’m looking for the data on this, too.

 Which parenting paradigm is best?
 In my experience, bookstores are filled with two kinds of books: those that advocate parents to better understand the world of the child and those that give parents tools to bring children into alignment with the adult world.
 In practice, I don’t think it’s possible to stay completely on one side of that line.
 While I’m in favor of letting kids be kids and understanding their context, I get frustrated too easily and overcorrect.
 I know a lot of other parents do, too.
+Po Bronson and Ashley Merryman’s book, Nurture Shock, was the first evidence-based book on parenting.
+Emily Oster, a data-driven mother and author, has written a data-driven book* and a good article on parenting (and one on pregnancy).
 My suggestion: read Alfie Kohn’s books, subscribe to his newsletter, and try your best.
-And make a deal with your kids that if you screw up and punish them, then you should get punished too.
-One more thing: if your kids see the back of your phone, you will soon see the back of theirs.
+I recommend making a deal with your kids that if you screw up and punish them, then you should get punished too.
+One more thing: if your kids see the back of your phone, you will soon enough see the back of theirs.

 Should babies be breastfed?
 Babies benefit from breastfeeding, but for how long?
 This metastudy concludes that six months is a good minimum, but it’s likely that three months gives most of the benefit.
 And formula isn’t the worst thing.
 I was a formula baby, and look how grumpy I turned out!

 Should we circumcise boys?
 There is no scientific evidence that we should.
-A small percentage of males are harmed irreparably in the name of fashion.
-It could plausibly be seen as a direct counterpart to female circumcision.
+A small percentage of males are harmed irreparably in the name of religion and fashion.
+While it’s not practical to make it illegal, I do wish it would not be forced on boys but rather let adults make their own decision for themselves.

 Is fluoride a public health concern?
 There is no basis for fluoride alarmism.
 Fluoridated water has been an effective public health intervention.
 The fluoride scare is a form of conspiracy theory, not based on scientific evidence.
 Fluoridated water = good policy.